codingedward/flask-sieve/docs/source/index.md

 The field under validation must have a size matching the given _value_.
 For string data, _value_ corresponds to the number of characters.
 For numeric data, _value_ corresponds to a given integer value.
 For an array, _size_ corresponds to the `count` of the array.
 For files, _size_ corresponds to the file size in kilobytes.

+#### sometimes

+The other validations will only apply if this field is present and non-empty.
+Incompatible with _required_ and _nullable_.

 #### starts_with:_foo_,_bar_,...

 The field under validation must start with one of the given values.